 'Geography is the subject that holds the key to our future' - Michael Palin

-In Geography, we aim to inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
-We aim to teach children to gain an age appropriate understanding of places and environments.
-Geography is taught discretely as a standalone subject and where appropriate links can be made to other subjects.
-Every Geography unit is based around an overarching theme, and each lesson has an enquiry question that develops understanding and deepening knowledge of this theme, ensuring coverage of the National Curriculum - Locational knowledge, Place knowledge, Human and Physical Geography
+In Key Stages One and Two, Geography is taught discretely as a standalone subject and, where appropriate, links are made to other subjects.
+Every Geography unit is based around an overarching theme with an umbrella question, and each lesson has a key question that is used to develop understanding and deepening knowledge of the theme, ensuring coverage of the National Curriculum - Locational Knowledge, Place Knowledge, Human and Physical Geography, Geographical Skills and Fieldwork.

-Our Geography curriculum aims to inspire children to think about their own place in the world and to develop a sense of responsibility towards the environment and an understanding of the interaction and interconnections between physical and human processes.
+Our Geography curriculum aims to inspire our children to think about their own place in the world and to develop a sense of responsibility towards the environment and an understanding of the interaction and interconnections between physical and human processes.